Merzasphor/MWSE/docs/source/types/mgeDistantLandRenderConfig.md

 ### `aboveWaterFogStart`

-The above water fog start distance.
+The above water fog start distance, in cells.

 **Returns**: